 Digital marketing is a must for any business, but it’s a crowded and competitive space.
 But with the right plan in place, you can carve out a space for your business and find a worthy ROI for your efforts.

 If you’re not sure how to create a marketing strategy, the best way to start is to break apart your tactics into marketing campaign phases.
-The RICE model can help you accomplish this by sorting your work into 4 phases of marketing that can guide your decision-making.
+The RICE marketing strategy model can help you accomplish this by sorting your work into 4 phases of marketing that can guide your decision-making.
 That way you can easily identify which areas are the most effective to focus resources on.

 The 4 Phases of Marketing: What Is RICE?

 Put simply, RICE stands for reach, interact, convert, and engage.
 RICE itself originates from Hubspot’s inbound marketing model and is a popular variation that many marketers have coined and adapted for use in recent years.

 While these marketing funnel stages sound simple, there’s a lot of room for creativity in what tactics you use within each step.
 If you’re newer to digital marketing it’s common to start in the reach phase and move through the phases in chronological order.

 Why Does a Strategic Marketing Management Process Matter?